setzler/DiDforBigData/README.md

 - [de Chaisemartin & D’Haultfoeuille
   (2020)](https://drive.google.com/file/d/1D93ltJUirR4zIqJZfSTwSLrA-6rSZpTJ/view).

-Even using the fast M1 silicon in my 2021 Macbook Pro, I found that only the Callaway & Sant’Anna (2021) implementation could successfully estimate DiD with 100,000 unique individuals.
+Using my fast laptop, I found that only the Callaway & Sant’Anna (2021) implementation could successfully estimate DiD with 100,000 unique individuals.
 While many DiD applications consider only a small number of unique individuals (e.g. a state-level policy roll-out design would typically have only 50 or so unique units), DiD designs at the household-level or firm-level using administrative data often involve millions of unique individuals.

 Estimating DiD with large administrative data poses three challenges: